Importance and impact of exercise

-It’s important to remember that we have evolved from our nomadic ancestors who have spent most of their time moving around in search of food and shelter.
-And it is required for them to travel large distances on a daily basis.
-Similarly, Our bodies are designed and have evolved to be regularly active and it is important to understand the importance and impact of exercise.
+It’s important to remember that we have evolved from our nomadic ancestors, who have spent most of their time moving around in search of food and shelter.
+And they require it to travel large distances daily.
+Our bodies are designed and have evolved to be regularly active and we do different types of physical activities like resistance exercises, cardio exercises, yoga asanas and HIIT exercises.
+And, we do them only when we have a basic understanding of cardio and resistance exercises.
+Similarly, it is important to understand the importance and impact of exercise.

 Like a sports car is designed to drive, our body is designed to move.
-And if a sports car is not taken out every other week, it would probably start to develop engine problems.
-Over time, people too develop problems if they sit down all day at a desk or in front of the TV and minimize the amount of exercise they do.
+And if a sports car is not taken out every other week, it would probably start to develop engine problems over time, if people sit down all day at a desk or in front of the TV and minimize the amount of exercise they do.

 In This blog following Questions will be answered: